kevchant/GitHub-FabricDWDBProject/README.md

 It can be used to deploy the contents of a Database Project to a Microsoft Fabric Data Warehouse using GitHub Actions.

 It uses a workflow, which you can find in the [.github/workflows](https://github.com/kevchant/GitHub-FabricDWDBProject/tree/main/.github/workflows) subfolder.
+In addition, there is a [populated wiki](https://github.com/kevchant/GitHub-FabricDWDBProject/wiki) in this repository that contains further details.

 In order to use it in GitHub you can either clone or fork this repository into another GitHub repository.